 These filters last longer too, commonly between three to six months.

 There are several different types of electronic filtering systems you can use in your home.

-An electrostatic filter uses magnetically charged material to capture.
-These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
+An electrostatic filter uses magnetically charged material to attract.
+These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
 Plus, they're also 30 times more effective than ordinary filters.

 Some can eliminate the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And minimize ozone, a known lung irritant, made elsewhere in your home.
+And minimize ozone, a known lung irritant, created elsewhere in your home.